Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 | Linea Alba (Fibrous Band) | A tough connective tissue structure running down midline of abdomen. | Belly button sits within or adjacent to this band; provides attachment point for muscles. |

-| Anterior Abdominal Muscles | Skeletal muscles forming abdominal wall (rectus abdominis mostly). | The umbilicus passes through an opening here during fetal life; muscles surround it after closure. |
+| Anterior Abdominal Muscles | Skeletal muscles forming abdominal wall, including the rectus abdominis region. | The umbilicus marks where the cord passed through during fetal life; muscles surround it after closure. |

-| Pertitoneum & Internal Organs | A thin membrane lining abdominal cavity; organs like intestines lie beneath. | No direct attachment but lies deep beneath belly button area. |
+| Peritoneum & Internal Organs | A thin membrane lining abdominal cavity; organs like intestines lie beneath. | No direct open attachment after birth, but it lies deep beneath the belly button area. |

 This layered setup protects internal organs while preserving flexibility for movement and growth.